-Within the context of the EGI-InSPIRE project, some services are provisioned for the exploitation by the Life Sciences Heavy Users Community: the GRelC database access interface, the Hydra file encryption services, the Taverna workflow management workbench and the CoreBio bioinformatics database management service.
+Within the context of the EGI-InSPIRE project, some services are provisioned for the exploitation by the Life Sciences Heavy Users Community: the GRelC database access interface and the Hydra file encryption services.
 This effort is complementary to the work endorsed by the Life Sciences Grid Community, which similarly aims at provisioning community-level services to ease grid applications development and grid exploitation [R4].